MTG/freesound/_docs/api/source/resources.rst

 There is even another way to specify a target for the query, which is by uploading an analysis file generated using the Essentia Freesound Extractor.
 For doing that you will need to download and compile Essentia, an open source feature extraction library developed at the Music Technology Group (https://github.com/mtg/essentia), and use the 'streaming_extractor_freesound' example to analyze any sound you have in your local computer.
-As a result, the extractor will create a JSON file that you can use as target in your Freesound API advanced search queries.
+As a result, the extractor will create a JSON file that you can use as target in your Freesound API combined search queries.
 To use this file as target you will need to use the POST method (instead of GET) and attach the file as an ``analysis_file`` POST parameter (see example below).
 Setting the target as an ``analysis_file`` allows you to to find sounds in Freesound that are similar to any other sound that you have in your local computer and that it is not part of Freesound.
 When using ``analysis_file``, the contents of ``target`` are ignored.